-While their eyes were initially referred to as the colour of mercury, their eye colour was changed to mirror the odd-eyed cats that were considered lucky and the yellow eyes like canary diamonds that cat breeders also favoured.
+Their eyes were initially referred to as the colour of mercury.
+However, the colour was changed to mirror the odd-eyed cats that were considered lucky and the yellow eyes like canary diamonds that cat breeders also favoured.

-Interest and attention to these stunning cats have grown in the West.
-In 1999, Colleen Freymouth introduced the first Khaomanee, Sripia, from Thailand to the United States.
-She also imported a male and bred the first Khaomanee litter in North America.
+Interest and attention to these stunning cats has slowly grown in the West.
+In 1999, Colleen Freymouth introduced the first Khao Manee, Sripia, from Thailand to the United States.
+She also imported a male and bred the first Khao Manee litter in North America.

 The International Cat Association accepted the Khao Manee for Registration Only status in May 2009.
 In September 2011, it moved to the next step in gaining full breed recognition, Preliminary New Breed, effective May 2012.

-Their heart-shaped head and high cheekbones provide an ideal setting for their jewel-like eyes that are distinctive from the Khaomanee cats.
-Their large ears are upright, which gives these cats an alert appearance that matches their inquisitive nature.
-While the preferred eye colour is the odd eye with one blue eye and one yellow eye, Khaomanee cats can have one blue eye and one ranging from yellow all the way to green.
-In some cases, they will have even eyes of green or yellow.
+Their heart-shaped head and high cheekbones provide an ideal setting for their jewel-like eyes that are distinctive of the Khao Manee breed.
+Their large ears are upright, which gives these cats an alert appearance, matching their inquisitive nature.
+While the preferred eye colour is the odd eye with one blue and one yellow, Khao Manee cats can have one blue and one ranging from yellow to green.
+In some cases, they will even have two green or yellow eyes.